Our 2 Days in Singapore Itinerary will help you see all the best sights in a short stopover.

 Dinner – local street food

-There are Hawker Centres all over Singapore, but two of our favourites are Lau Pa Sat and Makansutra Gluttons Bay – both are within easy reach of Singapore River.
+There are Hawker Centres all over Singapore, but two of our favourites for visitors thanks to their accessibility are Lau Pa Sat and Makansutra Gluttons Bay.
+Both are within easy reach of Singapore River.

-On the second day of our Singapore stopover itinerary, you are going to stick to Sentosa Island – Singapore’s ‘playground’ and home to many of Singapore’s best family-friendly attractions.
+On the second day of our Singapore stopover itinerary, we are going to stick to Sentosa Island – Singapore’s ‘playground’ and home to many of Singapore’s best family-friendly attractions.

 Morning – Universal Studios

 Universal Studios Singapore at Resorts World Sentosa is one of the most fun things to do in Singapore with kids.

 This fun Singapore theme park is divided into seven zones, including Far Far Away and Madagascar, and promises you a full morning of fun with movie-themed rollercoasters, rides and attractions.

 You should also get to meet some of your favourite cartoon movie characters, such as Shrek, Elmo and Puss in Boots.